-In addition, missed work for study-related visits was assessed using attendance records for in-person PCP and RD sessions.
-PCP and RD reimbursement amounts were obtained from administrative study data.
+In addition, missed work for study-related visits was assessed using attendance records for inperson PCP and RD sessions.
+PCP and RD reimbursement were obtained from administrative study data.
 Furthermore, costs of educating PCPs in MI to deliver the intervention (including costs of in-person training and costs of producing the training DVD) were calculated.
 The costs included in each analysis are indicated in Table 1.

-The measure of efficacy, mean change in age- and sex-specific BMI percentile points from baseline to 2-year follow-up, was obtained from a mixed-effects regression with children nested within their practice to control for cluster randomization effects.
-The study was powered to detect a 3-point difference in BMI percentile between groups, with an assumed standard deviation for BMI percentile between 4 and 6: power of 0.80 and 2-tailed $\alpha$ of 0.05 [13].
-For this cost analysis we included only those participants for whom we had cost data and used all available data (even if they did not have complete cost data for each time point).
+The measure of efficacy, mean change in age- and sex-specific BMI percentile from baseline to two-year follow-up, was obtained from a mixed-effects regression with children nested within their practice, to control for cluster randomization effects.
+The study was powered to detect a 3- point difference in BMI percentile between groups, with an assumed standard deviation for BMI percentile between 4 and 6: power of 0.80 and 2-tailed α of .05.13 For this cost analysis we only included those participants for whom we had cost data and used all available data (even if they did not have complete cost data for each time point).Analysis